How do plumbers find leaks behind walls?

 Signs of a water leak in your home

+Start with an initial assessment to look for obvious signs and visible signs of water leakage inside a wall.
 Before you can detect how to find a water leak in your walls, you need to know if you are actually experiencing a water leak in your walls.
 If you suspect something isn’t right it is always better to be safe than sorry and go and check out the issue at hand.

 If you notice some of the following issues you are experiencing a water leak in your property: